kiduswb/mp3builder/README.md

 <!-- !TODO: Add badges here. -->

-A free and open-source YouTube-to-MP3 tool and MP3 tag editor.
-Download MP3s from YouTube with your custom MP3 tag data.
+MP3 builder is a tool for extracting MP3 files from YouTube videos and downloading the files with custom MP3 metadata (title, artist name, tags, etc.).

 ## Features

 - Download high-quality audio files from YouTube links
 - Update MP3 tags and metadata
-- Upload your own MP3 files to change tag info
 - Zero ads or trackers
 - Files remain on servers for 2 hours before automatic deletion